Free verse: Form and structure

 The unit of vers libre is not the foot, the number of the syllables, the quantity, or the line.
 The unit is the strophe, which may be the whole poem or only a part.
 Each strophe is a complete circle.
 Vers libre is "verse-formal based upon cadence that allows the lines to flow as they will when read aloud by an intelligent reader."

 Unrhymed cadence in vers libre is built upon "organic rhythm" or the rhythm of the speaking voice with its necessity for breathing, rather than upon a strict metrical system.
-For vers libre addresses the ear, not the eye.
+Vers libre addresses the ear, not the eye.
 Vers libre is liberated from traditional rules concerning meter, caesura, and line end stopping.
 Every syllable pronounced is of nearly equal value but is less strongly accented than in English; being less intense requires less discipline to mold the accents into the poem's rhythm.
 This new technique, as defined by Kahn, consists of the denial of a regular number of syllables as the basis for versification; the length of the line is long and short, oscillating with images used by the poet following the contours of his or her thoughts and is free rather than regular.

 Although free verse requires no meter, rhyme, or other traditional poetic techniques, a poet can still use them to create some sense of structure.
 A clear example of this can be found in Walt Whitman's poems, where he repeats certain phrases and uses commas to create both a rhythm and structure.

-Pattern and discipline are to be found in good free verse: the internal pattern of sounds, the choice of exact words, and the effect of associations give free verse its beauty.
-With the Imagists free verse became a discipline and acquired status as a legitimate poetic form.
+Pattern and discipline are to be found in good free verse; the internal pattern of sounds, the choice of exact words, and the effect of associations give free verse its beauty.
+With the Imagists, free verse became a discipline and acquired status as a legitimate poetic form.
 Herbert Read, however, noted that "the Imagist Ezra Pound gave free verse its musical structure to an extent that paradoxically it was no longer free."

-Unrestrained by traditional boundaries, the poet possesses more license to express and has more control over the development of the poem.
-This can allow for a more spontaneous and individualized poetic art product.
+Unrestrained by traditional boundaries, the poet possesses more license to express and has more control over the development of the poem; This can allow for a more spontaneous and individualized poetic art product.

 Technically, free verse has been described as spaced prose, a mosaic of verse and prose experience.